alexandregressier/notes/kotlin-bnr/kotlin-bnr.md

 > Programs are a series of functions combined to accomplish more complex tasks

--> They both have an input & and output
+IMPORTANT: they both have an input & an output
 A function should solely compute its output from its inputs (or sole input when considering currying)

+Kotlin has no native currying native support :(
+-> _Combine/Chain_ (in the sense of category theory) functions instead

 `println()` is a function provided by the `stdlib`